kingb12/model-morphing/README.md

 The labeling step and building of the super model must be performed after the translation and reconstruction steps.

+### Translating Media (optional):

+A common use case occurs when the source organism and target organism don't grow on identical media.
+In this case, one can specify the source media upon Morph construction as described above, and prior to processing reactions, use the `translate_media` method.
+The `translate_media` method takes a Media object as an argument and if necessary, gapfills the model so it can grow on this new media, changing `morph.media` to the supplied argument.

 ### Processing Reactions (Iterative FBA Based Removal)

 A next step would be to try iterative FBA Based reaction removal.
 This is done using the process_reactions method.
 In the simplest case, this can be done using a call with no arguments: